Trusted WordPress tutorials, when you need them most.

 All in One SEO is the best WordPress SEO plugin that allows you to easily optimize your WordPress website for search engines and social media platforms.
 Over 3 million websites use AIOSEO, including our own.

 When you activate All in One SEO, its sitemap feature is enabled by default.
-This automatically disables the core WordPress sitemap to prevent any conflicts and creates its own, more powerful sitemap for your site.
+WordPress actually designed its core sitemap to natively step aside whenever a dedicated SEO plugin is detected.
+This safely disables the core WordPress sitemap to prevent conflicts and creates AIOSEO’s own, more powerful sitemap for your site.

 The first thing you need to do is install and activate the free AIOSEO plugin.
 For more details, please see our guide on how to install a WordPress plugin.